-- 6.6.1 The Issues and Options documentation has been reviewed to inform this report and identify potential pathways for effects. - 6.6.2 As noted, the plan framework provided by the Issues and Options is too high-level to support a meaningful HRA screening or appropriate assessment; this report does not therefore provide any formal or guideline HRA conclusions and all observations within the report are necessarily preliminary and subject to further assessment as the plan evolves and the baseline data are updated. - 6.6.3 However, none of the objectives or spatial approaches will make adverse effects on any European sites fundamentally unavoidable (i.e. the objectives or spatial approaches will not 'bake in' adverse effects that cannot be avoided or mitigated irrespective of how the objectives and options are defined though allocation and policy). - 6.6.4 The HRA is not a balancing test (i.e. it is not balancing positive effects against negative).
-This report also does not rank spatial approaches according to their risk of affecting European sites as (a) there is insufficient information to provide a robust ranking assessment and (b) any such ranking might result in the premature exclusion of viable or preferable approaches for marginal HRA-related reasons; and (c) many of the factors potentially affecting the European sites locally are essentially 'in combination' quantum of development effects that would require consideration irrespective of the approach selected.
+- The Issues and Options documentation has been reviewed to inform this report and identify potential pathways for effects. - As noted, the plan framework provided by the Issues and Options is too high-level to support a meaningful HRA screening or appropriate assessment; this report does not therefore provide any formal or guideline HRA conclusions and all observations within the report are necessarily preliminary and subject to further assessment as the plan evolves and the baseline data are updated. - However, none of the objectives or spatial approaches will make adverse effects on any European sites fundamentally unavoidable (i.e. the objectives or spatial approaches will not 'bake in' adverse effects that cannot be avoided or mitigated irrespective of how the objectives and options are defined though allocation and policy). - The HRA is not a balancing test (i.e. it is not balancing positive effects against negative).

+This report also does not rank spatial approaches according to their risk of affecting assessment and (b) any such ranking might result in the premature exclusion of viable or preferable approaches for marginal HRA-related reasons; and (c) many of the factors potentially affecting the European sites locally are essentially 'in combination' quantum of development effects that would require consideration irrespective of the approach selected.